How to Draw a Villain

 - Sketch the head and torso of the villain.

-Sketch an oval for the head, connected to the oval for the torso.
+First, draw the head as an oval, connected to the oval for the torso.
 This step is about establishing the basic structure of the character.

 - Draw the legs.